Solvency ratios also known as long-term debt ratios measure a company ability to meet long-term obligations.

 2 Click competitor name to see calculations.

-The analysis of the quarterly financial data reveals several notable trends in the capital structure metrics over the indicated periods.
+The analysis of the quarterly financial data reveals several key trends in the company's capital structure over the observed periods.

 - Total Debt